 19. Here is the rolled puff pastry dough.

-    20. Now slice in rectangles.
-For a neater finish you can trim the edges if you want.
-The trimmed edges can be joined to

-    make a dough or you can just roll them up and bake with the curry puff.
+20. Now, cut in rectangles.
+For a neater finish, you can trim the edges if you want.
+The trimmed edges can be joined to make a dough or you can just roll them up and bake with the curry puff.

-    Note: For frozen puff pastry sheets, first thaw them and then cut into equal rectangles or squares.
+Note: For frozen puff pastry dough, first thaw them, roll if needed and then cut into equal rectangles or squares.

-    21. Place 2 to 3 tablespoons of the stuffing in the center.
+21. Place 2 to 3 tablespoons of the vegetable filling in the center.

 22. Brush the edges with water.

 23. Then, join and lightly press the edges of each Veg Puff.
 Don’t press too much as we want the layers in them.

 24. If you want, you can even press lightly with a fork to give some design.
 Some milk can also be brushed on the Veg Puff to get a golden color.

 Bake Curry Puff